jpolitz/jpolitz.github.com/notes/_posts/2018-07-24-ideas-from-modeling.md

 At a high level, the connections are pretty clear – the computation that goes into a physics simulation is yet another way to explain and predict physical phenomena along with labs, graphs, visualizations, and math that physics classes already use.
-A bit of computing can go a long way towards supporting physical understanding with all the immediacy that a programming environment provies, while also bringing computing education to a broader audiece of students.
 The exciting work is in finding the computational tasks that align with and complement what's happening in classrooms.
-For this, we've been working in the context of _modeling instruction_ for physics, with the help of the AMTA.
+For this, we've been developing material in the context of _modeling instruction_ for physics, with the help of the AMTA.

 There's a lot to say about both modeling and integrating computation into non-CS courses.
 Much of my usual focus working on Bootstrap goes into the tool